 We are dedicated to making the University of Otago and the Otago Polytechnic, the most inclusive tertiary institutions in New Zealand.
 We recognise that often your student years are ones where you are exploring your identities and getting ready to tell others about who you are.
 Finding out about and coming to terms with gender and sexual identity is sometimes a challenging and confusing experience.

-OUSA recognises that sexual orientation and gender indentity are not fixed but are parts of what makes us the unique individuals that we are at any given time.
+It can be daunting to be confronted with labels such as gay, lesbian, bi, trans, 'queer'.
+OUSA and OPSA recognise that sexual orientation and gender identity are not fixed but are parts of what makes us the unique individuals that we are at any given time.

 |About Neill, our Queer Support Coordinator

 Hi, my name is Neill and I am the current Queer Support Coordinator.
 I have been in Dunedin and associated with the University of Otago for more than six years and absolutely love it here.
 I came down to study a BA majoring in both politics and theology.
 I grew up on a farm just inland from the small town of Oamaru and still miss being on a farm.
 I enjoy reading, sailing, tramping, films and supporting the queer community.
 I believe that I can relate to people from across the queer communities and I have an inclusive Christian background so I can comfortably talk with you about the intersections of faith and sexuality.
 I look forward to meeting you!

 'Queer' is a term used to describe the many variations of sexual attraction and sex/gender identity, including intersex, transgender, transsexual, genderqueer, asexual, fa'afafine, takatapui, lesbian, bisexual and gay.
 Although it may not be the preferred term for everyone, it is used to challenge binary representations of sexuality, sex, and gender.